SmogDr/edar_coursebook/docs/02-rprog1.md

 ```

 Once you create an object, you will often want to reference the whole object in
 future code.
-However, there will be some times when you'll want to reference
+Nonetheless, there will be some times when you'll want to
-just certain elements of the object (for example, the first three values).
-You
+reference only certain elements of the object.
+You can pull out certain values
-can pull out certain values from a vector by using indexing with square brackets
+from a vector by using indexing with square brackets (`[...]`) to identify the
-(`[...]`) to identify the locations of the element you want to extract.
-For
+locations of the element you want to extract.
+For example, to extract the
-example, to extract the second element of the `main_characters` vector, you can
+second element of the `main_characters` vector, you can run:
-run:

 ```r